G1 Climax: 2016

 The 2016 version of the G1 Climax tournament took place between July 18 and August 14.
 On June 27, NJPW announced the participants, which included two outsiders; Pro Wrestling Noah's Katsuhiko Nakajima and Naomichi Marufuji.
 Originally, former three-time G1 Climax winner and the wrestler with the most G1 Climax appearances, Hiroyoshi Tenzan, was left out of the tournament.
 However, on July 3, Tenzan's longtime tag team partner Satoshi Kojima gave him his spot in the tournament.
 Afterwards, Tenzan confirmed this would be his last G1 Climax.
 In the final, Canadian Kenny Omega made history, becoming the first non-Japanese winner of the tournament under its G1 Climax name as well as the first man in four years to win the tournament in his first attempt.

 2017

 The 2017 version of the G1 Climax tournament took place between July 17 and August 13.
 Prior to the tournament, NJPW held two "G1 Special" shows in Long Beach, California on July 1 and 2.
 On June 20, NJPW announced the participants in the tournament, which included one outsider: freelancer Kota Ibushi, competing in his third G1.
 Juice Robinson and Zack Sabre Jr. took part in their first G1 Climax tournament, while Yuji Nagata took part in his 19th and final tournament.
 The final match between Kenny Omega and Tetsuya Naito became the longest match in G1 Climax history, breaking the previous record from 2015.
-Following its conclusion, Dave Meltzer of the Wrestling Observer Newsletter called the 2017 G1 Climax "the best in history".